An elliptical accretion disk following the tidal disruption event AT 2020zso: Introduction

 With increasing TDE detection rates and spectroscopic follow-up datasets, clearer evidence has emerged to associate optical emission line profiles directly to an accretion disk. \citet{Wevers2019b} and \citet{Cannizzaro2021} reported narrow Fe\,\textsc{ii} emission lines likely associated with a disk chromosphere, while \citet{Holoien201918kh} (PS18kh), as well as \citet{Short2020} and \citet{Hung2020} (AT~2018hyz) reported on flat-topped / double-peaked H$\alpha$ (and other H Balmer) emission line profiles that are very likely disk-related (although see \citealt{Hung2019} for an outflow scenario to explain the line profiles in PS18kh).
 In both PS18kh and AT~2018hyz, the inferred eccentricities are low ($\sim$ 0.1 -- 0.2) and uniform, while the disk inclinations are low to moderate (20 -- 60 degrees).
-This may appear somewhat surprising, given the current lack of understanding of the detailed dynamics of the post-disruption debris; in particular, from a theoretical point of view it is unclear how the stellar debris can shed its (expected) large amount of angular momentum in such a short timescale to form a quasi-circular disk (e.g. \citealt{Krolik2020}).
-In the absence of such a mechanism, the naive expectation is for the debris to form a highly elliptical structure, contrary to recent observations of rapid disk formation \citep{Wevers2019b, Short2020}. \\
+This may appear somewhat surprising, given the current lack of understanding of the detailed dynamics of the post-disruption debris; in particular, from a theoretical point of view it is unclear how the stellar debris can shed its (expected) large amount of energy in such a short timescale to form a quasi-circular disk (e.g. \citealt{Krolik2020}).
+In the absence of such a mechanism, the naive expectation is for the debris to form a highly elliptical structure.
+Using hydrodynamical simulations, \citet{Shiokawa2015} found that the returning debris is unlikely to settle into a compact, circular disk, but instead forms an extended eccentric accretion flow. \citet{Piran2015} elaborated upon these results by showing that this is consistent with the relatively small amount of energy released in stream self-intersection shocks, and furthermore that such an elliptical disk scenario can provide a natural explanation of the observed properties (e.g. luminosity, temperature and line widths; see also \citealt{Krolik2016, Svirski2017, Ryu2020, Zanazzi2020}). \\

 In this work we present the analysis of photometric and spectroscopic data of a new tidal disruption event, AT2020zso.
 We describe the observations and their data reduction in Section \ref{sec:observations}.
 Our analysis methods and results are presented in Section \ref{sec:analysis}, and we discuss these results and their implications for accretion disk formation in tidal disruption events, as well as active galactic nuclei, in Section \ref{sec:discussion}.
 We summarise our conclusions in Section \ref{sec:conclusions}.
 Figures of the full posterior distributions for all model fitting results are provided in the Appendix, along with a table containing all the photometry used.
 We assume a flat $\Lambda$-Cold Dark Matter cosmology with $H_0=67.11~{\rm km\,s}^{-1}\,{\rm Mpc}^{-1}$, $\Omega_{\rm m}=0.32$ and $\Omega_\Lambda=0.68$ \citep{Planck2014a} throughout the article.